genesiscommunitysuccess/docs/docs/04_web/10_dynamic-layout/10_foundation-layout.md

 #### [Layout Required Registrations](./docs/api/foundation-layout.foundationlayout.layoutrequiredregistrations.md)

-Static function to read a layout config, and returns a list of all of the required registrations to be able to load it in the layout system.
+Static function to read a layout config.
+It returns a list of all the required registrations required to load it in the layout system.
 [See this example](#loading-serialised-layouts).

 #### [Get Current Registrations](./docs/api/foundation-layout.foundationlayout.registereditems.md)

-Returns a list of all of the currently registered items with the layout system.
+Returns a list of all the items currently registered with the layout system.

 :::tip
-Use this function over `.layoutRequiredRegistrations(layout: SerialisedLayout)` to get the *current* registrations because that will miss any items which are currently registered with the layout system, but are not shown on the layout.
+Use this function over `.layoutRequiredRegistrations(layout: SerialisedLayout)` to get the *current* registrations, because that will miss any items that are currently registered with the layout system, but which are not shown on the layout.
 :::

-### Serialising Layout
+### Serialising layout

 The JavaScript API can be used to save and load layout states.
-This only describes the state of the dynamic layout itself, it is the responsibility of any components contained within their layout to serialise their own state if required.
+This only describes the state of the dynamic layout itself.
+It is the responsibility of any components contained within their layout to serialise their own state, if required.

 #### [Get Layout](./docs/api/foundation-layout.foundationlayout.getlayout.md)

-Get an object describing the current layout so it can be restored at a later date.
-This does not save any data internally to the layout, it is up to the client to store this state where appropriate for later recall (browser local storage, persistence layer, etc.)
+Get an object describing the current layout so that it can be restored at a later date.
+This does not save any data internally to the layout.
+It is up to the client to store this state where appropriate for later recall (browser local storage, persistence layer, etc.)

 #### [Load Layout](./docs/api/foundation-layout.foundationlayout.loadlayout.md)

 Loads a serialised layout.
-All items that are described in the config to load must already be registered with the layout system either with the declarative or JavaScript API.
-If there are items missing (could either be due to missing items or registered names mismatc) then a `LayoutUsageError` will be thrown containing the names of the missing items.
+All items that are described in the config to load must already be registered with the layout system - using either the declarative or JavaScript API.
+If there are items missing (could be due either to missing items or to a mismatch of registered names) then a `LayoutUsageError` will be thrown containing the names of the missing items.

 ## Events